aksommerville/fullmoon4/README.md

 - [ ] Correct song and sound effect levels.
 Automated analysis?
 - [ ] Track travel.
 Use for crow guidance, and report coverage at the end.
 Flag maps eg border as "not participating in coverage".
 - - Or use a "set gsbit" map command, for selected maps only?
 Coverage reporting is not a big priority.
+- [ ] Make up a new item to take Corn's place, and one for the zero slot.
+Fill all 16 slots. (mind that item zero comes into play then)
+- - [ ] Membership Hat: Certain monsters won't attack while you're wearing it, but it's an item so you can't use anything else.

 ### After GDEX